If you feel something is missing don’t hesitate to Email us.

 Privacy statement for the usage of YouTube

-Users of the Plunet GmbH web presence are given the option to subscribe to the newsletter published by our company.
-The type of personal data transmitted to the controller as part of your newsletter subscription request depends on the data entered in the relevant input fields.
+Users of the Plunet GmbH website are given the option to subscribe to the newsletter published by our company.
+The type of personal data sent to the controller as part of your newsletter subscription request depends on the data entered in the relevant input fields.
 If you register for an event organized by Plunet GmbH, you can see which personal data will be saved in the input fields.
 This is usually data such as name, address, and company.
 The collection of this data is necessary to process the invitation and organization of the event.

 Plunet GmbH uses the newsletter to periodically inform its customers and business partners about services provided by the company.
-In general, our company newsletter can only be received by the data subject if (1) the data subject has a valid email address and (2) the data subject has subscribed to receive the newsletter.
-For legal reasons, a confirmation email using the double opt-in process will be sent to the email address provided to receive the newsletter for the first time by a data subject for legal reasons to provide a double opt-in.
-This confirmation email serves as verification that the holder of the email address as the data subject has authorized the newsletter subscription.
+In general, our company newsletter can only be received by the data subject if (1) the data subject has a valid email address and (2) the data subject has registered to receive the newsletter.
+When a data subject subscribes to the newsletter for the first time, a subscription confirmation email will be sent to email address provided by a data subject for legal reasons to provide a double opt-in.
+This confirmation email serves as verification that the holder of the email address provided as a data subject has authorized the newsletter subscription.
 This also applies accordingly when the data subject registers for an event.

-The personal data collected within the scope of a newsletter subscription are used exclusively for the mailing of our newsletter.
-This data may furthermore be used for email communication with the newsletter subscriber if required for the operation of the newsletter service or an associated registration.
-This may be the case if there are any changes made to the newsletter service or changes in technical conditions.
+The personal data collected during the process of registering for the newsletter or event will be exclusively used for sending the newsletter / organizing the event.
+Furthermore, newsletter subscribers may be informed by email, if this is necessary for the operation of the newsletter service or a related registration, as may be the case if there are any changes to the newsletter service or to the technical conditions.

-The personal data collected within the scope of a newsletter service subscription will not be disclosed to third parties.
-The data subject may terminate the newsletter subscription at any time.
-Consent to store the personal data provided for the newsletter service at any time.
+The personal data collected within the scope of a newsletter service or event registration will not be disclosed to third parties.
+The data subject can terminate the newsletter subscription at any time.
+Consent to store the data subject’s personal data for the newsletter service can be revoked at any time.

-Each newsletter contains a corresponding link to withdraw permission.
-Subscribers may also inform the controller of their decision to unsubscribe via other means (e.g. by email).
+Each newsletter contains a corresponding link for the purpose of revoking consent.
+Subscribers can furthermore inform the controller of their decision to unsubscribe by other means (e.g. via email).